determined-ai/determined/docs/quickstart-mdldev.rst

 Software
 ========

--  Determined *agent* and *master* nodes must be configured with Ubuntu 16.04 or higher, CentOS 7, or macOS 10.13 or higher.
+-  Determined *agent* and *master* nodes configured with Ubuntu 16.04 or higher, CentOS 7, or macOS 10.13 or higher.

--  Agent nodes must have Docker installed.
+-  Agent nodes with Docker installed.

 -  To run jobs with GPUs, install Nvidia drivers, version 384.81 or higher, on each agent.
 The drivers can be installed as part of a CUDA installation but the rest of the CUDA toolkit is not